RadioShuttle/RadioShuttleLib/README.md

 ## Supported radio drivers
 The library depends on a common radio driver.
-At present the SX1276GenericLib has been used:
+At present the SX1276GenericLib is been used:
 - https://github.com/RadioShuttle/SX1276GenericLib
 Custom radio drivers for other radio chipsets can be developed when useing the same radio API as the SX1276GenericLib driver.